Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Experimental Results

 \subsubsection{Training}

-We consider the three variants with different model size, CMSA-S, -B, and -L, as shown in Table \ref{tab:arch_details}.
-We trained our CMSAs from scratch for 210 epochs using a mean squared error loss function, following the recipe from DeiT~\citep{touvron2021deit}, which is summarized as follows.
-We employed the AdamW~\citep{2019adamw} optimizer and applied a linear warm-up for the first five epochs.
-The initial learning rate was set to $2.5 \times 10^{-3}$, and the minimum value was set to $10^{-5}$.
-The weight decay and momentum were set to $5 \times 10^{-2}$ and $0.9$, respectively, and a batch size of 32 was used.
-Data augmentation includes random rotation, random scale, flipping, and random erasing during training.
-For comparison, we consider several state-of-the-art methods.
-For them, we employ their official repositories\footnote{UDP: https://github.com/HuangJunJie2017/UDP-Pose, \\HRFormer: https://github.com/HRNet/HRFormer, \\ ViTPose: https://github.com/ViTAE-Transformer/ViTPose, \\PCT: https://github.com/Gengzigang/PCT.\\ P2T: https://github.com/yuhuan-wu/P2T, \\SG-Former:https://github.com/OliverRensu/SG-Former, \\Shunted: https://github.com/OliverRensu/Shunted-Transformer, \\SMT: https://github.com/AFeng-x/SMT, \\SBCFormer: https://github.com/xyongLu/SBCFormer.} to train and evaluate them using smaller-sized images, which are not tested in their respective papers.
+We consider three variants with different model sizes, CMSA-S, -B, and -L, as shown in Table \ref{tab:arch_details}.
+Models are trained from scratch for 210 epochs with mean squared error loss, following the DeiT recipe \cite{touvron2021deit}.
+Training uses AdamW \cite{2019adamw} with linear warm-up for five epochs, an initial learning rate of $2.5 \times 10^{-3}$ (minimum $10^{-5}$), weight decay $5 \times 10^{-2}$, momentum $0.9$, and batch size 32.
+Data augmentation includes random rotation, random scale, flipping, and random erasing.
+For comparison, we evaluate state-of-the-art methods using their official repositories\footnote{UDP: https://github.com/HuangJunJie2017/UDP-Pose, \\HRFormer: https://github.com/HRNet/HRFormer, \\ ViTPose: https://github.com/ViTAE-Transformer/ViTPose, \\PCT: https://github.com/Gengzigang/PCT, }.
+They are trained and evaluated on smaller images, which were not tested in the original papers.